 The monument was amazing.
 The Americans did a great job in this area.
 It was sad to think about those lost lives but also very insightful.
 It was a great memorial to those who ended up dying.
 Recommended.

-Located between the Lincoln Memorial and the Washington Monument in Washington, D.C., the National World War II Monument is dedicated to the memory of 16 million U.S. servicemen who served during World War II.
-The whole memorial is a sunken oval square with a circular Lake in the middle and 56 granite pillars on both sides, each representing a state, Washington, D.C. and overseas territory in the United States during World War II.
-Construction of the monument began in September 2001 and was completed at the end of April 2004.
-The monument was opened to the public.
-The completion ceremony was officially held in May 2004.
+The National World War II Monument, located between the Lincoln Memorial and the Washington Monument in Washington, D.C., commemorates the 16 million Americans who served during the war.
+The memorial is a sunken oval square, with a circular lake in the middle, with 56 granite columns on either side, each representing a state, Washington, D.C., and overseas territories during World War II.
+Construction began in September 2001, completed in late April 2004, opened to the public, and in May 2004 the completion ceremony was officially held.
 The whole building is solemn and magnificent.
-The monument is magnificent, magnificent and beautiful in shape and area.
+The monument is magnificent in shape and size, and is magnificent and beautiful.

 Preston_Dominguez: 1750 Independence Avenue Southwest， Washington， DC 20006